Why single gender

 The research overwhelmingly indicates that girls are more confident and do better in school when less boys are around.
 The Genesis single-gender approach creates an environment in which our girls can become the strong, accomplished young women they were meant to be!

 Research suggests that gender gaps in high-demand fields such as computing, engineering, and finance are due to expectations that those are “boy” subjects.
 Genesis girls are empowered to believe that every subject is a girl subject.
 They can pursue whatever their creativity and passion lead them to.

 Genesis connects STEM subjects (science, technology, engineering, and math) to problems that actually affect people in the real-world.
 Research suggests that young women lose interest in STEM because that connection is never made.

 Girls' / Young Women's Issues

 Research tells us that girls succeed in traditionally male areas when they are exposed to positive, supportive interactions with other young women.
-Genesis girls will engage in collaborative work and discussions with peers, and in mentoring relationships with college students and professional role models to reinforce what is possible, especially in areas where girls are behind.
+Genesis girls engage in collaborative work and discussions with peers, and in mentoring relationships with college students and professional role models to reinforce what is possible, especially in areas where girls are behind.

 Research suggests that girls who are physically active are more confident, have a more positive body image, are healthier, and do better in school.
 Our sports and fitness program supports the development of our girls.
 To minimize the focus on external appearance that often damages girls’ self-image, Genesis has a uniform policy.